Current Advisory Board Members

 Members in alphabetical order:

-Andrea Jaime | Institutional Business Developer – ISAR Aerospace |
+Andrea Jaime | Institutional Business Developer, ISAR Aerospace |

 Debra Facktor | Head of US Space Systems, AIRBUS U.S. Space and Defense |

-Harriet Brettle | Head of Market Analysis and Business Intelligence at the European Space Agency |
+Harriet Brettle | Head of Market Analysis and Business Intelligence, European Space Agency (ESA) |

-Hebe Romero | Directora General – Agencia Espacial del Paraguay |
+Hebe Romero | Directora General, Agencia Espacial del Paraguay |

 Kai-Uwe Schrogl | President of the International Institute of Space Law (IISL) |